-SCAN: You can scan the stations within a PTY by performing the following:
+SCAN: Scan the stations within a PTY by performing the following:

-- Turn the P-TYPE knob to activate program type select mode.
-TYPE and a PTY will appear on the display. - 2.
-Turn the P-TYPE knob to select a PTY. - Once the desired PTY is displayed, press either SCAN arrow, and the radio will begin scanning the stations in the PTY. - 4.
-Press either SCAN arrow to stop at a station.
+- Press the TYPE button to activate program type select mode.
+TYPE and the last selected PTY will appear on the display. - 2.
+Turn the TYPE knob or press and release the TYPE button to select a PTY. - Once the desired PTY is displayed, press and hold either the TYPE or the SCAN arrows for two seconds, and the radio will begin scanning the stations in the PTY. - Press either the TYPE or the SCAN arrows to stop at a station.